Money, Value & the Sacred

 Folding forward

-Money is most deeply not a thing but a promise, a debt made to circulate, an obligation between people abstracted into a token, the cold closed price that displaced the warm open gift.
-That this is so reframes everything, the value located not in the coin but in the relationship and the trust the coin carries.
-The next chapter sorts honestly what of all this the evidence supports, because money is a domain where the temptation to either pure illusion or pure mysticism is strong, and the truth, as ever, is in the careful middle.
+The next chapter sorts what of all this the evidence supports, because money is a domain where the temptation to either pure illusion or pure mysticism is strong, and the truth is in the careful middle.

 A banknote is a promise, a circulating IOU backed by nothing but the shared faith that the promise is good.
 Money was never a thing.
 It is an obligation between people, made to travel.